About St. Paul's Episcopal Parish in Bellingham, Washington

 Lee is enthusiastic about Journey, our catechumenal formation process, as well as our outreach to the poor among us.
 Charlene was confirmed into the Episcopal Church in 2011.
 In 2016 Lee and Charlene made pilgrimage to England to take part in Cathedral worship, where he renewed an interest in the ministry of reconciliation embodied in the Community of the Cross of Nails that developed from Coventry Cathedral.

-In his non-stipendiary position Lee will continue his ministries in Taizé Prayer, Healing Prayer, and Recovery Ministry, and in occasional preaching.
-While his attendance and service is gladly within the Episcopal Church, his Holy Orders remain in the United Methodist Church, and his ministry will be conducted here under the guidance of our bishop and the terms of the present state of ecumenical relationship between the Episcopal Church and the United Methodist Church.
+In his non-stipendiary position Lee provides leadership for Taizé Prayer, Healing Prayer, and the Recovery Ministry, and preaches occasionally.
+While his attendance and service is gladly within the Episcopal Church, his Holy Orders remain in the United Methodist Church, and his ministry is conducted here under the guidance of our bishop and the terms of the present state of ecumenical relationship between the Episcopal Church and the United Methodist Church.

 Lee and Charlene live in Glenhaven, sharing a home with two retired guide dogs.
 Their daughter Rebekah lives with her husband Kyle in Abbotsford, BC and daughter Melissa lives in Richmond, California.